French Guiana: Post World Wars

 The Guianese General Council officially adopted a departmental flag in 2010.
-In a referendum that same year, French Guiana voted against autonomy.
+In a referendum that same year, almost 70% French Guiana voters voted against becoming an autonomous overseas collectivity.
+In a second referendum, transition to a "single territorial collectivity" under Article 73 of the Constitution was approved.
+Discussions continue concerning greater autonomy called "sui generis", similar to that of Corsica, within France.

 On 20 March 2017, French Guianese workers began going on strike and demonstrating for more resources and infrastructure.
 28 March 2017 was the day of the largest demonstration ever held in French Guiana.
+Riots broke out in 2023 following the death of Nahel M in a Paris suburb which resulted in the death of a government worker from mosquito control office who was on his balcony.
+President Macron visited the region in 2024 to commemorate French special forces major Arnaud Blanc who died during an operation against illegal gold mining in Maripasoula.
+Macron also announced funding for joint efforts with Brazil to protect the Amazon and recognized Brazilian Indigenous leader Raoni Metuktire with the Legion of Honor medal for efforts at conserving the rainforest.
+Macron also visited the Guiana Space Centre and met with mayors, parliamentarians and the president of Guyana before continuing to Brazil to discuss joint efforts to reduce illegal mining.

-French Guiana has been severely affected by the COVID-19 outbreak, with more than 1% of French Guianese testing positive by the end of June 2020.
+A new European Ariane 6 rocket was successfully launched from Kourou in 2025 allowing Europe independent access to space.
+In 2025 the French Ministry of Justice announced plans to build a prison in Saint-Laurent-du-Maroni.

 Geography

 French Guiana lies between latitudes 2° and 6° N, and longitudes 51° and 55° W. It consists of two main geographical regions: a coastal strip where the majority of the people live, and dense, near-inaccessible rainforest which gradually rises to the modest peaks of the Tumuc-Humac mountains along the Brazilian frontier.
 French Guiana's highest peak is Bellevue de l'Inini in Maripasoula (851 m).
 Other mountains include Mont Itoupé (826 m), Cottica Mountain (744 m), Pic Coudreau (711 m), and Kaw Mountain (337 m).

 Several small islands are found off the coast: the three Salvation's Islands which include Devil's Island, and the isolated Îles du Connétable bird sanctuary further along the coast towards Brazil.

-The Petit-Saut Dam, a hydroelectric dam in the north of French Guiana forms an artificial lake and provides hydroelectricity.
+The Petit-Saut Dam, a hydroelectric dam in the north of French Guiana, forms an artificial lake and provides hydroelectricity.
 There are many rivers in French Guiana, including the Waki River.

 As of 2007, the Amazonian forest, located in the most remote part of the department, is protected as the Guiana Amazonian Park, one of the ten national parks of France.
 The territory of the park covers some 33900 km2 upon the communes of Camopi, Maripasoula, Papaïchton, Saint-Élie and Saül.